SaaiAravindhRaja/TariffSheriff/README.md

 # TariffSheriff

-A full-stack monorepo for calculating tariffs and fees for Electric Vehicles (EVs) across countries.

-## Overview

-This project is structured as a monorepo with separate applications for backend and frontend, shared packages, and documentation.
+**TariffSheriff** is a full-stack web application that helps businesses calculate and analyze import tariffs and fees across countries, with a focus on the Electric Vehicle (EV) industry.
+It acts as a **truth engine** for tariff calculation, providing accurate, transparent, and defensible data for pricing, compliance, and financial planning.

 ## Structure